Fiori-Tracker/fioritracker.github.io/2020FPS01/dev/asis.md

 ### Architecture
 [Details](dev/arch/asis.pptx)

 `ZFT_SYSTEMS` - Main table for systems
-stores general Managed system data inclding:
+stores general Managed system data including:
-- status
+- status - when `X` means that system is available
-- status_msg
+- status_msg -
-- constant status (?)
+- status_code - stable status - when *system_failure* then system needs to be updated from ZFTASISADMINTOOL

 Statuses in this table are updated only manually with report ZNYPEASISSYSTEMSCHECK that uses FM Z_NYPEASIS_SYSCONNCHECK

-`ZNYPEASIS_SYS_ST` - Correspondig table for temporary use in ASIS CEN, modified only automatically (not for user):
+`ZNYPEASIS_SYS_ST` - Corresponding table for temporary use in ASIS CEN, modified only automatically (not for user):
 - current status of getting the data
 - last status